parse-community/parse-php-sdk/CONTRIBUTING.md

     ./vendor/bin/phpunit

+You may also run tests directly using phpunit as follows:

+    npm test

+Make sure your code is linted with phpcs ([PSR-2 Coding Style]):

+    npm run lint

+You can automatically fix lint errors with phpcbf:

+    npm run lint:fix

 The test suite is setup for code coverage if you have [XDebug] installed and setup.
 Coverage is outputted as text and as html in the phpunit-test-results/ directory within the project root.